Manizales: Manizales Aerial Tramway

-Manizales Aerial Tramway was inaugurated on October 30, 2009.
+Manizales Gondola Lift was inaugurated on October 30, 2009.
 It connects downtown Manizales with the regional bus station, with a length of 2.1 km.
 Each gondola has a seating capacity of ten passengers, the whole system can carry 2,100 persons per hour.
 Owing to its success, the gondola lift was extended in 2013, and now connects also the suburb of Villamaria.

 The entire Aerial Tramway was built by the Italian manufacturer Leitner ropeways.
 Currently it has four stations on its route: Downtown Manizales, La Fuente, Manizales Los Cambulos Bus Terminal, and Villamaria.

 Air transportation

 Manizales has a domestic airport called La Nubia Airport which has a runway of about 1,400 meters and provides services from 6 am to 6 pm.
 Due to foggy weather conditions, it is often closed due to low visibility.
 Meanwhile, the existence of buildings over two stories close to the landing head make it topographically unfeasible to expand the airport, which in turn has become an obstacle to regional development; For these reasons, the International Coffee Airport is being built within the metropolitan area, in the town of Palestina, 25 minutes from Manizales.
 At an altitude of 1,525 m, the airport will have a runway of 2,800 meters which could be extended to 3,500 meters in order to receive long-range aircraft.
 It is expected that the new airport will function 24/7.
 It is currently being studied for its adequacy in terms of ground motion.